TheBigPlot/TP-C/README.md

 This project is base on the Epita computer science works.

-It summerizas almost everything done during the S3.
+It summarizes almost everything done during the S3.

 This TP has been made for the students, It could help them during their learning of C.